Protect your business by anonymizing any sensitive information in all data flows.

 TurboCat.io is tool that extracts data from a source system, transforms the data, and then loads the data to a destination, which could be another system, a big data platform, archive, cloud service, or just a plain text file.

-TurboCat.io is compatible with classical enterprise IT world including relational databases or SAP and also a with new IT world too including Kafka, Hadoop, ElasticSearch, AWS, various cloud services and many more.
+TurboCat.io is compatible with classical enterprise IT world including SQL databases and also a with new IT world too including Kafka, Hadoop, ElasticSearch, AWS, various cloud services and many more.

 It is typical for organizations to export production data, including sensitive personal information, for marketing purposes, to test new versions of apps, etc. Exported data contains readable information about users, such as their names, email addresses, phone numbers, home addresses, and so on.

 Risk: An unauthorized person accesses an exported file that contains Personally Identifiable Information (PII).
 He then takes a copy of that file and uploads it to the public internet or darknet.
 This has resulted in a so-called data breach and the company is liable under GDPR.

 Protection: The proper application of anonymization, pseudonymization, and encryption prevents data leaks right at the source.

 Breach example: In July 2017, the Czech Republic e-commerce site MALL.cz suffered a data breach after which the information of 735,000 unique accounts (including email addresses, names, phone numbers, and passwords) was later posted online.

 TurboCat.io performs de-identification during data exports and, therefore, minimizes the risk of sensitive data being leaked.